 Do you think Covid-19 has had an impact on health and safety reporting?

 Covid-19 has had a huge impact on safety reporting.
-Data from our close call app Morson Safety Matters indicates that we have placed so much emphasis on Covid-19 (quite rightly, as it is literally a matter of life and death) that all other safety matters have taken second place.
+Data from our close call app Morson Safety Matters indicates that we placed so much emphasis on Covid-19 (quite rightly as it is literally a matter of life and death) that all other safety matters were perceived as secondary importance.
 I personally noticed this in one of our company’s car parks.
 A person had not reverse parked.
 When I spoke with them, they replied that, with all the instructions about coronavirus they felt that other matters were less important.
 That is human nature, and we have to re-emphasise that all other safety measures are equally important.